-Space suit experiment helping NASA return to the Moon
+Space suit experiment lands on the moon

 2 min

-The UD experiment is part of the Regolith Adherence Characterization (RAC) payload set to determine how moon dust particles stick to different materials exposed to the moon’s environment.
+The experiment led by UD researcher Norman Wagner and his company STF Technologies, LLC, aims to determine how moon dust particles stick to different materials exposed to the moon’s environment.
 These particles, called regolith, are fine and very sharp, similar to volcanic rock or dust found on Earth.

 Prototype spacesuit materials made by UD and STF Technologies will be tested for their ability to repel this moon dust in experiments strapped outside a lunar lander designed to carry payloads to the moon’s surface.